 My "brain-body" focus

 Do you feel sleep deprived, frustrated, depleted, chronically stressed, lonely, disconnected, uncomfortable, unhappy, and anxious?
-Obsessed with finding the source of your illness while being completely distracted from what matters most?
-Guess what?
-This is where autoimmune disease thrives.
-And even though many of us put endless effort and finances into doctor’s visits, labs, and supplements—we still don't seem to feel any better.
+Obsessed with finding the source of your “problem” while being completely distracted from what matters most?
+And even though many of us put endless effort and finances into therapists, doctor’s visits, labs, and supplements—we still don't seem to feel any better.
+I believe that anxiety, depression, and overwhelm are symptoms of imbalance in the body and there are many ways that we can guide the body into better balance, thus shift mental wellbeing at a root level.

 We cannot ignore the impact of stress.

-While there are many contributing factors to the onset and exacerbation of autoimmune symptoms, the impact of stress is often overlooked and under appreciated.
+While there are many contributing factors to the onset and exacerbation of anxiety, depression and overwhelm, the impact of stress is often overlooked and under appreciated.

 Stress is the nemesis of the entire body, yet it is the solution we give the least attention to.
 Not only does stress trigger unwanted symptoms and conditions but it also literally sabotages healing.
-I find most people know they experience too much stress—and can even see the connection between stress and their autoimmune onset and ongoing symptoms—but they feel helpless in changing their responses or skeptical that reducing stress will have a big enough benefit.
+I find most people know they experience too much stress—and can even see the connection between stress and their mental health symptoms—but they feel helpless in changing their responses or skeptical that reducing stress will have a big enough benefit.

 My practice focuses on the science of psychoneuroimmunology: the intricate relationship among psychology, the nervous system, and immune system.
-We can’t compartmentalize these areas from one another if we truly want to feel our best.
+We can’t compartmentalize these areas from one another if we truly want to feel great mentally and physically.

 The body cannot heal in a stressed state.